Filters

 Adoptees of South America + Extended Latin Americas (ASA)

-The group is a peer centered group for adult adoptees from various regions of South America + Latin Americas.
-Our mission is to provide adoptees with space for connections, support and encouragement in any step of their journeys.
-Connections can be formed in monthly Zoom calls and a private Facebook group.
+The group is a peer-centered group for adult adoptees from various regions of South America + the Extended Latin Americas.
+Their mission is to provide adoptees with spaces for connections, support, and encouragement at every step of their journey.
+Adoptees can connect through monthly Zoom calls and a private Facebook group.

 Asian Adult Adoptees of Washington (AAAW)